WeirdMidas/UperfCapacity/README.md

 一个Android用户态性能控制器，实现大部分内核态升频功能，并支持更多情景识别。

-Uperf will now take full advantage of the new scheduler integrated into recent Android devices (starting in 2020) that replaced the mainstream: EAS (Energy-Aware Scheduling), a scheduler that focuses on energy efficiency rather than raw performance, abandoning very old solutions like CFS (Completely Fair Scheduler) and even HMP (Heterogeneous Multi-Processing).
-But that's not all; trackers like WALT (Window-Assisted Load Tracking) and PELT (Per-Entity Load Tracking) have also been integrated, allowing load tracking to be as stable or fast as possible, depending on the device's current usage.
-Managing the tasks of each scheduler and tracker has become complicated, forcing many users to specialize in each scheduler to know when and where to optimize to reduce energy consumption without penalty in terms of performance or latency losses.
-This causes information loss and obfuscation, making optimization difficult for users who would like to do so.
-This even affected schedutil, reducing test accuracy because schedutil generally works differently on each scheduler.
+Uperf now takes full advantage of the new era of task schedulers integrated into recent Android devices (as of 2020).
+They replaced the old mainstream approach, EAS (Energy-Aware Scheduling), which prioritized energy efficiency over raw performance, abandoning older solutions like CFS (Completely Fair Scheduler) and HMP (Heterogeneous Multi-Processing).
+Additionally, load tracking technologies like WALT (Window-Assisted Load Tracking) and PELT (Per-Entity Load Tracking) were integrated, making load monitoring more accurate.

-However, the excessive heuristics embedded in current schedulers ultimately compromised EAS's core strength: its adaptability and dynamism.
-Based on this, Uperf has now been integrated as a solution to allow EAS (and even HMP to a certain extent) to be dynamic again without so many heuristics getting in the way.
-Based on this, following Matt Yang's old design and improving it to current standards, Uperf now integrates better with EAS and primarily aims to be an efficient solution, not energy- or performance-conscious, but balanced.
-Allowing EAS, in turn, to have full control over the Android system and its peculiarities, allowing EAS to be more efficient, faster and consistent, allowing better UI performance and, in turn, better overall energy efficiency by eliminating unnecessary heuristics and allowing Uperf to fully integrate with EAS.
+Managing the interaction between all these schedulers and trackers has become complicated.
+Many users need to specialize in each one to optimize the system without compromising performance or fluidity.
+This causes a loss of information and makes optimization inaccessible for many.
+This complexity has even affected schedutil, reducing test accuracy, as it behaves differently with each scheduler.

+To address this, a new scheduler was proposed: CASS (Capacity-Aware Superset Scheduler).
+CASS optimizes the CFS task queue by using CPU capacity to compare the relative load across different cores.
+This results in better multi-core performance, especially under high utilization, as CASS does not reduce CPU capacity when the CPU is overloaded.
+However, CASS has been shown to be inferior to EAS in terms of energy efficiency.

+For this reason, rather than following the proposals of other projects, Uperf Aware offers a different approach.
+Our goal is to be a custom scheduler that unifies the behavior of EAS and CASS.
+The goal is to deliver a level of single-core performance, cache locality, multi-core performance, and efficiency that neither scheduler could achieve alone.

+With this approach, Uperf Aware aims to be a "ultimate" custom scheduler that can be integrated into various devices without the need to recompile the kernel.
+This allows a wider range of users to test and benefit from this optimization.

+Your project is incredibly solid and this description represents it very well.

 ## 主要功能